Amir Bukvić: Diplomatic and administrative engements

 In 1994, Bukvić was appointed the cultural attaché at the Embassy of Bosnia and Herzegovina in Zagreb, and the director of the first Cultural Center of Bosnia and Herzegovina in the world, which he opened in Zagreb on the initiative of the representatives of international community in the region and the Bosnian embassy.
 In 2000, he left diplomacy and returned to the theater and devoted himself to writing plays and scripts for film and television.

 Awards

 His works have been awarded the most prestigious literary awards in Bosnia and Herzegovina and Croatia, namely the “Alija Isaković Award” and the Marin Držić Award, and included in various anthologies.
 Bosniak Cultural Community "Renaissance" (or "Revival" / "Rebirth") (Bošnjačka zajednica kulture "Preporod") published several of his books and awarded him biannual award the “Alija Isaković Award” twice.
-He also received the Marin Držić Award twice, for the dramaa Aristotle in Baghdad and for the drama Who Tore Down the Berlin Wall.
+He also received the Marin Držić Award twice, for the drama Aristotle in Baghdad and for the drama Who Tore Down the Berlin Wall.

 In 2010, BH Radio 1 awarded him the first prize for the best original radio drama "Novo vrijeme".